AIS-Bonn/primitive_fitter/README.md

 # How to use?

 ## Example
-This package comes with an example which fits capsules or boxes to the links of an UR10 robotic arm.
-Try
+This package comes with examples which fits capsules or boxes to the links of an UR10 robotic arm and the NimbRo-Op2X robot.
+You will need the `ur_description` or the `nimbro_op_model`(https://github.com/AIS-Bonn/humanoid_op_ros/tree/master/src/nimbro/hardware/nimbro_op_model) ROS packages to execute the launch files.
+Once you have this packages, you can try for example:
 ```
 roslaunch nimbro_primitive_fitter capsule_ur10.launch
 ```
 or
 ```
-roslaunch nimbro_primitive_fitter box_ur10.launch
+roslaunch nimbro_primitive_fitter box_op2x.launch
 ```
 The launch-file specifies the URDF description and **generates a new file** with the corresponding primitives.
 To make this pkg work with your model, simply change the corresponding ros parameters in the launch file.